 I love textured stitches like bobbles, popcorns, and bullions, and I enjoy designing with diagonal stitch patterns.
 The combination of bobbles, diagonals, and the mercerized cotton make this a striking clutch!
 This pattern was originally published on the Galler Yarns blog, but as it’s no longer available there, I decided to share it here.
-Enjoy, and if you like this pattern, share the love on Ravelry!
+Enjoy!

 This post contains affiliate links.